 Are there ways in which the visibility of this material, and a broad and collective response to it, can function something like collective psychoanalysis?
 Can we imagine public and civic spaces populated by the re-imagined detritus of such tectonic social shifts as these as something like compost, keeping our beautiful failures in front of us where we can see and continue to re-imagine them?
 Can we draw upon the hopeful stories that emerge in times of crisis, when humanity rises to meet disaster, man-made and otherwise?
 Can we imagine an art world and an art market that encourages more-than-symbolic responses to real life crises?

 After all, broken things generally only have one thing wrong with them, which renders the whole thing useless.
 All of the carving and detail on a chair with a broken leg is like a fine suit on a corpse.
 In a world without nails or wood, a hammer is a pointless object.
 And projects such as these propose that there is some correlation between the energy it takes to unthink “chair” and the energy it might take to unthink the complex world of social power dynamics.
 Aesthetics is, after all, ethics in drag.
 As artists we make judgments about shapes and colors, materials and objects, in hopes of conjuring the worlds that can eventually accept and admire them.
+Duchamp conjured a world that admired toilets on pedestals.
 But art can only leaven existing dough, so to speak; it cannot make bread from scratch.
+We are always reverse-engineering our way out of an inherited problem.
 It uses the language of association, metaphor, and material to say generally fictive things that reframe the truth.
 They “work” or “don’t work” to some degree according to the legibility of their chosen associations, and to the degree to which we believe in them.
-Art objects that refer to the theories of French intellectuals and designers, for instance, necessarily limit their audiences.
+Art objects that refer primarily to the theories of French intellectuals and designers, for instance, necessarily limit their audiences.
 But functionality—equipment—has as close to universal associative currency as we are likely to get in the material world.
 One doesn’t need faith or knowledge to sit in a chair, or put your glass on a table.
 Rafael and Rahm respond similarly to chairs, broken or otherwise.
 Can we speak across tribal and political boundaries through common and accessible metaphors and contexts?

 Art has long concerned itself with surface, with what is seen and what is hidden.
 Surface obscures and reveals.
 “Truth to materials,” the modernist mantra in its quest for a transparent and revelatory encounter with reality, is in part a revolt against esotericism, but ends up strengthening the impulse toward it.
 It replaces the story of transformation with the radical assertion that maybe things are just what they are.
 Why burden everything with the necessity of being something other than what it is?
 But if what I see is what I get, why just toilets and black squares?
 Why not peacocks and unicorns?
 Or even better, why not multiple and diverse art worlds, all of which can support those who choose to play that game?